Application deadline

 Deadlines and Important Dates

-For admission to the Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
+For admission to the J. Jeffrey and Ann Marie Fox Graduate School, an applicant must hold either (1) a baccalaureate degree from a regionally accredited U.S. institution or (2) a tertiary (postsecondary) degree that is deemed comparable to a four-year bachelor's degree from a regionally accredited U.S. institution.
 This degree must be from an officially recognized degree-granting institution in the country in which it operates.

-Applications are submitted electronically and include a nonrefundable application fee.
 You will need to upload the following items as part of your application:

 Official transcripts from each institution attended, regardless of the number of credits or semesters completed.
 Transcripts not in English must be accompanied by a certified translation.
-Penn State alumni do not need to request transcripts for credits earned at Penn State, but must list Penn State as part of your academic history.
-If you are admitted, you will be asked to send an additional official transcript.
-You will receive instructions at that time.
+If you are a Penn State alum, you do not need to request transcripts for credits earned at Penn State but must list Penn State as part of your academic history.

-GPA and Test Scores — Official Graduate Record Exam (GRE) scores are not required.
+Test Scores — Official Graduate Record Exam (GRE) scores are not required.

 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
-Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
+Minimum test scores and exceptions are found in the English Proficiency section on the Fox Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.

-References (3) — you will need to initiate the process through the online application by entering names, email addresses, and mailing addresses of three references.
+References (3) — You will need to initiate the process through the online application by entering names, email addresses, and mailing addresses of three references.
 Upon submission of your application, an email will be sent to each reference requesting they complete a brief online recommendation regarding your commitment for success in an online program.
 Please inform all recommenders they must submit the form in order for your application to be complete.

 Program-Specific Questions/Materials